corndel-swe/swe-js-cash-register/README.md

 Complete the `transaction` function which works out the change required from a transaction and removes it from the drawer if possible.

+## Extension

+What other functions could you add to the cash register?
+What about calculating tax, discounts, gift cards?
+Maybe protect the cash register with a password?
+Have some fun thinking up different functionality you could add and get creative.